ryanslikesocool/EaseKit/README.md

 ```

 ## Interpolator
-New, improved, and more user-friendly than Core!
-It provides all easing methods with the return type of `float`, meant for use with the default interpolation methods that Unity provides (`Vector3.Lerp()`, `Color.Lerp()`, etc.).
-The Interpolator flavor works similarly to Unity's default interpolation method, taking a start value and end value, unlike Core, which requires a start value and delta value.
+Interpolator stores easing data in a class, meant for reuse.
+Interpolator provides all easing methods with the return type of `float`, meant for use with the default interpolation methods that Unity provides (`Vector3.Lerp()`, `Color.Lerp()`, etc.).
+Interpolator works similarly to Unity's default interpolation method, taking a start value and end value.

 ### Usage
 Create an Interpolator with an easing type, input the start value, end value, and duration in `Begin()`.
 The call its `Update()` method over time.